 COMAS and S4B building works

 The neighbourhood is in the process of regeneration with building and landscape developments which will see a great physical change.

-In December our new site, Hartfield Close allotments, opened to plot-holders.
+Our new allotment site at Hartfield Close is now a year old.
+The first annual renewal of tenant plot holders has taken place with six new people taking up a plot.
 The allotments are offered by S4B to local people.
 For COMAS members, they can make use of the training and experience from their growing sites and put it into good use on any allotments they may be granted.